Inglewood Transit Connector

 The Inglewood Transit Connector Project is a proposed transit improvement project with dedicated bus lanes in Inglewood, California, United States.
 The project was originally proposed as a 1.6 mile fully elevated, automated people mover system connecting the Downtown Inglewood station on the K Line of the Los Angeles Metro Rail system to the major sports and entertainment venues in the city: Kia Forum, SoFi Stadium, Hollywood Park Casino, and Intuit Dome.
 The project planned to break ground in 2024 and begin operations in late 2027, ahead of the 2028 Summer Olympics that will use some of the venues.
-After funding rejections, the project transitioned to a transit improvement project with dedicated bus lanes.
+After funding rejections, the project transitioned to a transit improvement project with dedicated bus lanes, although the automated people mover is said to still be on the table for the future.

-The project is managed by the Inglewood Transit Connector Joint Powers Authority (ITCJPA), a partnership between the City of Inglewood and the Los Angeles County Metropolitan Transportation Authority (Metro), representing the County of Los Angeles.
+The project is managed by the Inglewood Transit Connector Joint Powers Authority (ITCJPA), a partnership between the City of Inglewood and the Los Angeles County Metropolitan Transportation Authority (Metro).